Div7195/MovieVerse/README.md

 - Mark any movie as favorite

 The web app is made with ReactJS, Material UI package, MongoDB Atlas as database, and NodeJS Express as server.
-The app utilises the TMDB API for fetching all kinds of details related to movies
+The app utilises the TMDB API for fetching all kinds of details related to movies.